 Cassie has a profound interest in PBL (Problem-Based Learning) as she strongly believes in the pedagogical approaches that encompass student-centered learning experiences.

-Camilo Irizarry is an Instructional Designer at Columbia University's School of Professional Studies (SPS).
+Camilo Irizarry is a Senior Instructional Designer at Columbia University's School of Professional Studies (SPS).
 Prior to SPS Camilo Irizarry was an Instructional Designer at New York University's Center for Academic Excellence and Support.
 Camilo has worked with faculty on course redesigns, instructional support, and various faculty development workshops, helping to improve the learning experience for both students and faculty.
 Camilo is an advocate of a student-centric approach to learning, believing that learning should be an active process.
 Prior to NYU Camilo was a social worker advocating for youth within the educational system, dealing firsthand with many of the trials and tribulations facing youth in the inner city.

 Camilo holds a Master's Degree in Instructional Design and Delivery from Manhattan College, and a Bachelor's Degree History from the University at Albany, State University of New York.